-You can't talk about fall hikes around Banff National Park and not mention Larch Valley.
+You can't talk about hikes around Banff National Park and not mention Larch Valley.
 The hike offers exceptional views right from the get go, with the trailhead starting off at Moraine Lake.

 Head to the west side of the lake and start your ascent up the 14 (yes 14) switchbacks.
 Good company is recommended to make them go by a little faster.
 Once you've conquered them though it's smooth sailing with views literally all around you.
 Follow the trail and you'll be greeted with lakes, a meadow, and maybe even some wildlife.

 Honestly the biggest struggle of this hike will be finding parking at Moraine Lake, it's typically full by 5am for sunrise and then people clear out around 9am.
 After that it's basically luck of the draw if they'll be letting people up when you're there.
 The Roam bus is also doing trips to Moraine until October 12th.
 But if you can't get to Moraine don't stress, Lake Louise is just up the road and offers just as many outstanding hikes.

 Starting at Lake Louise, Big Beehive offers an impressive return on views per effort.
 Along the way you pass a multitude of Instagramable spots including a waterfall, Mirror Lake, Lake Agnes, and the Lake Agnes Teahouse.
 Fun fact, the staff hike up to the Teahouse 2-4 time per week and sleep in a loft above the kitchen.